KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/HomologyTextMining.md

-# Class: Text Mining Annotation about Homology (HomologyTextMining)
+# Class: Homology Text Mining (HomologyTextMining)

 _An association that represents a text mining annotation based on homology._